871234342/Homework-1/README.md

   +- weights.pth   (needed for inference)
   |  ...
 ```
 Where training_data folder contains all the training images, and testing_data folder contains all the testing images.
 The training_labels.csv file should contain the file name and corresponding label of each image in training_data folder.
-Please check the file to see the expected format.
+Please check training_labels.csv to see the expected format.

 ### Training
 To train, simply run the train.py file. weights.pth file should be created beside train.py.
 The batch_size is set to be 12.
 Make it smaller if memory is not sufficent.